A combinatorial statistic for labeled threshold graphs: The threshold arrangement

 where $a(k,j)$ is the coefficient of $t^j$ in $(t+1)(t+3)\cdots (t+(2k-1))$, which, by observations made in \Cref{typb}, is the number of signed permutations on $[k]$ with $j$ odd cycles. \end{corollary}

 \begin{remark} Using \cref{zas}, it can be shown that the number of regions of $\mathcal{T}_n$ is where $a(n)$ is the $n^{th}$ ordered Bell number.
 It can be shown that this expression is equal to where $A(n,k)$ are the Eulerian numbers.
-This is a known expression for the number of labeled threshold graphs on $n$ vertices \cite{spiro20}. \end{remark}
+This is a known expression for the number of labeled threshold graphs on $n$ vertices \cite{spiro20}.
+This sequence of numbers is given in the OEIS \cite{oeis} as \href{http://oeis.org/A005840}{A005840}. \end{remark}

 The list of characteristic polynomials $\chi_{\mathcal{T}_n}(t)$ and corresponding number of regions of $\mathcal{T}_n$ for $n \leq 10$ is given in \cref{tab:my_label}.

 We now recall the bijection between the regions of the threshold arrangement and labeled threshold graphs.